Department of Communication Studies

 Highlights

-A state-of-the-art research laboratory in the department enhances research.
-The lab is equipped with high resolution video recording/playback capability and a 55-inch monitor, an ultra-low temperature freezer to store research samples, and a support room containing multiple computers to monitor various social science research projects.
+The department's state-of-the-art research laboratory further enhances the research experience.
+The lab features high-resolution video recording and playback capabilities, a 55-inch monitor, an ultra-low temperature freezer for research sample preservation, and a dedicated support room equipped with multiple computers for monitoring a variety of social science research projects.

 Suggested Minors

 There is no preferred minor for Communication Studies.
 Students should select a minor that suits their interests and career needs.
-Common minors include English, Political Science, Spanish, French, Psychology, Criminal Justice, Human Services, and Sociology.
+Common minors include English, Political Science, Spanish, Psychology, Criminal Justice, Human Services, Sociology, Marketing, and General Business.

 Career Opportunities